OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 Now the custom functions in your file will be loaded and ready to use.
 There are several pre-built functions for you in the Yo Office project.
 All are attached to a namespace called CONTOSO which is defined in the XML manifest file.
 When you start typing =CONTOSO in a cell, the list of available functions will appear.

-Let's call `=CONTOSO.ADD42()`.
-This function adds 42 to any two numbers you provide as arguments.
+Let's call the CONTOSO.ADD42() function, which adds 42 to any two numbers that you specify as arguments.
 In any cell, type `=CONTOSO.ADD42(1,2)`.
 It should deliver the answer 45.

 ## Create a custom function

-What if you wanted a function which could fetch and display the price of Microsoft stock that day?
-Custom functions are designed so you can easily make requests for data from the web asynchronously.
+What if you wanted a function which could fetch and display the price of Microsoft stock in real time?
+Custom functions are designed so you can easily request data from the web asynchronously.

-You’ll be adding a new function, called `=CONTOSO.STOCKPRICE`, to the **customfunctions.j** file.
-The function will take in the name of a stock ticker, such as "MSFT", and return the price of that stock.
-You'll leverage the IEX Trading API, which is free and does not require authentication.
+Complete the following steps to create a custom function named STOCKPRICE that accepts a stock ticker (e.g., "MSFT") and returns the price of that stock.
+The custom function uses the IEX Trading API, which is free and does not require authentication.

     1. Open your code editor of choice and navigate to the stock-ticker project folder.
     2. Copy and paste the function below and add it to **customfunctions.js**.